TonyBgithub/mydoctheme/index.md

 tags: [getting_started]
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: These brief instructions will help you get started quickly with the theme.
-The other topics in this help provide additional information and detail about working with other aspects of this theme and Jekyll.
+summary: These brief instructions will help you get started quickly with Postman.
+The other topics in this help provide additional information and detail about API documentation.
 ---

-{% include note.html content="If you are here, you have probably read my resume.
-Thank you for your time and interest. <a alt='technical writing blog' href='http://idratherbewriting.com'>LinkedIn Profile</a>." %}
+{% include note.html content="If you are here, you have probably read either my resume, or my <a alt='LinkedIn profile' href='http://idratherbewriting.com'>LinkedIn Profile</a>.
+Thank you for your time and interest. " %}

-## Build the Site

-Follow these instructions to build the theme.

-### 1. Download the theme

-First, download or clone the theme from the [Github repo](https://github.com/tomjoht/documentation-theme-jekyll).
-Most likely you won't be pulling in updates once you start customizing the theme, so downloading the theme (instead of cloning it) probably makes the most sense.
-In Github, click the **Clone or download** button, and then click **Download ZIP**.

-### 2. Install Jekyll
+## What is an API?

+API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications to "talk" to each other.

+Let's say you are making a website for a client, and they need an interactive map on their site.
+You would probably use the <a alt="google maps api link" href="https://developers.google.com/maps/documentation/maps-static/overview">Google Maps API</a> or another navigation API to make it possible.

+### How does an API work?

+Imagine you're a customer at a restaurant.
+The customers like you (the user) send requests through a waiter (the API) to the kitchen (web server).
+You tell the waiter your order, and the waiter requests it from the kitchen.
+Finally, the waiter provides you with what you ordered.

+This is how an API works.
+It acts as an intermediary between the user and the web server by retrieving data from this server and sending it to the user.

+### Types of APIS

+TEST : link vers autres pages
 If you've never installed or run a Jekyll site locally on your computer, follow these instructions to install Jekyll:

 * [Install Jekyll on Mac][mydoc_install_jekyll_on_mac]